 3. Analysing the Origins of the ‘Statement of Assurance’: The European Court of Auditors after the Maastricht Treaty

-4. The Interplay between Good Administration and Sound Financial Management: The contribution of the European Ombudsman to financial accountability
+4. On the Interplay between Good Administration and Sound Financial Management: The View from Strasbourg

 Anchrit Wille, Sietse Papenborg, Imogen T. Liu, Anika Heinmaa and Philippine Dauteuil